simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 You need to test **cumulative security patches** on a non-production environment before installing them on a production environment.
 This practice will help identify any potential issues that may arise due to the patch.

 For example, suppose you have a web application running on a production environment.
-Before installing a new security patch, it is recommended to test the patch on a non-production environment to ensure it does not cause any compatibility or performance issues.
+Before installing a new security patch, it is recommended to test the patch on a non-production environment to ensure it doesn't cause any compatibility or performance issues.

 Testing on a non-production environment allows you to identify and fix any potential issues before they affect your live application.
 This reduces the risk of downtime or data loss due to an untested patch.

-To sum up, testing on a non-production environment is a best practice that helps ensure that the patch will not negatively impact the production environment.
+To sum up, testing on a non-production environment is a best practice that helps ensure that the patch won't negatively impact the production environment.

 ### Use a Patch Management System